satra124/emco-base-test/docs/design/Emco_Integrity_Access_Management.md

 Create the certificate for Ingress Gateway and create the secret for Istio Ingress Gateway
 ```
 $ kubectl create -n istio-system secret tls emco-credential --key=v2.key --cert=v2.crt

+where v2.key and v2.crt is an x509 certificate and private key that is prepared by the
+user for access to the gateway.
  ```

 Example Gateway yaml: